Kartik-7813/url-shortener/README.md

 It generates unique short links for long URLs, stores them in a database, and handles redirection seamlessly.

 ## 🚀 Features
-- Shorten long URLs into clean, shareable links.
+- Shorten long URLs into clean, redirectable links.
-- Redirect to original URLs when short link is visited.
 - Minimal and responsive UI (Bootstrap/HTML/CSS).